jackyjsy/CVPR21Chal-SLR/readme.md

 Detailed instruction can be found in [Conv3D/readme.md](Conv3D/readme.md)

-## HHA
+## Depth HHA
-The HHA modality can be trained, finetuned and tested using the following commands in Conv3D/ folder.
+The Depth HHA modality can be trained, finetuned and tested using the following commands in Conv3D/ folder.

     python Sign_Isolated_Conv3D_hha_clip_mask.py